arn008/kubernetes-workshop/readme.md

 kubectl config use-context kubernetes-workshop-context
 ```

-The variables you will recieve seperatly.
+The variables you will recieve separately.

 #### 3. Go ahead!
 1. Start with [basics](basics.en.md) exercises to learn more about kubernetes